SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ### output_swap
 Variable for pin swapping the physical output pin to its alternative position.
-See the pinout diagrams in the [Core this is part of](../../../README.md) for more info.
+See the pinout diagrams in the main MegaCoreX README for detailed info.
 Accepted values:
 ```c++
 out::no_swap;  // Use default pin position, pin 2 on the port